Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Supplementary Material

 \subsection{Additional Ablation Studies}

 The performance of DiPS with various loss function combinations is shown in Table \ref{tab:ablation_study_cub_teldrone}.
 It shows that all of the auxiliary losses contribute significantly towards the final performance.
 Also, training through arbitrary selection of pixels (pseudo-labels) rather than the classifier loss or fixed pseudo-labels allows DL models to explore different regions of an object and can provide accurate localization.
 Adding CRF and classification terms at the same time significantly improves the performance of our model.
-Furthermore, the \maxboxacc, \topone and \topfive localization accuracy for CUB and ILSVRC dataset are presented in Table \ref{tab:cub_supp} and \ref{tab:ilsvrcsupp}, respectively.
-We achieved state-of-the-art performance on the CUB dataset and maintained competitive performance on the ILSVRC dataset.
-As mentioned above, DiPS outperformed baseline methods on higher IoU thresholds and also accomplished a performance gain on \newmaxboxacc (as described in the main paper).
+The \maxboxacc of our model on TelDrone is presented in table \ref{tab:cub_teldrone}.
+Furthermore, the \maxboxacc, \topone and \topfive localization accuracy for CUB dataset is presented in Table \ref{tab:cub_supp}.
+We achieved state-of-the-art performance on the TelDrone and CUB dataset.